-If you live in the UK, Firefox is the best-looking and most easily customisable smart TV platform around.
+If you live in the UK, Panasonic's My Home Screen 2.0 is the best-looking and most easily customisable smart TV platform around.

-Panasonic's smart TV interface got a complete overhaul last year and the new interface is actually called my Home Screen 2.0, though it bears no resemblance to version 1.0 from 2014.
-Make no mistake, this is all about Firefox.
+Panasonic's smart TV interface has had a complete overhaul (then known as Firefox OS) and the new interface has been renamed to My Home Screen 2.0, though it bears no resemblance to version 1.0 from 2014.

 Much like Samsung and LG, Panasonic has abandoned the concept of having a separate smart TV homepage in favor of pop-up icons.
 However, these colorful, circular and very large icons appear stretched across the middle of the screen in a dynamically responsive carousel.